TritonDataCenter/node-verror/README.md

 Returns a string containing the full stack trace, with all nested errors recursively reported as `'caused by:' + err.stack`.

+### `VError.findCauseByName(err, name)`

+The `findCauseByName()` function traverses the cause chain for `err`, looking for an error whose `name` property matches the passed in `name` value.
+If no match is found, `null` is returned.

+If a vanilla error or a non-VError error is passed in, then there is no cause chain to traverse.
+In this scenario, the function will check the `name` property of only `err`.

 ## Examples